fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-27-Ray-Tracing-Adventure.md

 The issue was in my falloff interpolation.
 In the falloff region, the attenuation term should be 1 at the falloff boundary and smoothly decrease to 0 at the coverage boundary.

-However, in my first implementation I normalized the parameter incorrectly (effectively making the attenuation become 0 right at the falloff boundary), which caused a sudden intensity drop and therefore a visible ring.
+However, in my first implementation I normalized the parameter incorrectly (making the attenuation become 0 right at the falloff boundary), which caused a sudden intensity drop and therefore a visible ring.

 The fix was to parameterize the interpolation so that it maps fallof to 1 and coverage to 0, then clamp it into [0,1] before applying the exponent.